Search for more Everyday Power

 2. You will see some truly beautiful things.

 It doesn’t matter if you choose to go backpacking in Rome, or teaching English in China.
 It doesn’t matter if you like nature, architecture, paintings or people.
-Anywhere you choose to go is going to have its own unique and truly beautiful culture.
+Anywhere you choose to go is going to have its own unique and wonderful culture.

 4. You will have an excuse to eat, eat, eat!